Health & Wellness

 “I’m worried that parenting is going to be so demanding that I won’t have enough energy for work and I’ll lose my professional footing.”

-In short, many new parents worry that their managers, family members, coworkers, friends with kids, friends without
+In short, many new parents worry that their managers, family members, coworkers, friends with kids, friends without kids… basically everyone will see and treat them differently.
+That feels scary.
+Another concern that emerges for people in partnerships is that their dynamic with their partner will change

 Health & Wellness